sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/lambda-series/2020-03-02-lambda-concepts.md

 ##### Analyse

 So this is a step that seems to be missed more and more as Serverless functions have gained popularity.
-While lambda is a fantastic, cheap, and easy solution; Its not always the best fit ffor all problems.
+While lambda is a fantastic, cheap, and easy solution; Its not always the best fit for all problems.
-(If the below boxes are checked, its probably a good choice however)
+(However If the below boxes are checked, its probably a good choice)

 <input type = "checkbox" id = "check1" name = "check1"> <label for = "check1">Your solution can be stateless</label><br>
 <input type = "checkbox" id = "check2" name = "check2"> <label for = "check2">Your solution is event driven</label><br>